The Best Self Journal is a new one for me – a business partner referred me to it and I wanted to give it a try…and I’m glad that I did!

 Best Self Journal Review – The Bottom Line

-It’s a great tool that will hep you.
+It’s a great tool for time management, goal setting, and daily action that will hep you.
 That’s the bottom line.
 Anyone can benefit from using this journal – it’s just a matter of deciding if you are going to put in the modest amount of time and effort to get the rewards.

-The good news here is that you don’t need to be super hardcore about filling out every single line every single day – however, it IS about developing the consistency and getting better about filling it out every day and setting goals that help move you towards what you want to accomplish.
+The good news here is that you don’t need to be super hardcore about filling out every single line every single day – however, it IS about developing the consistency and getting better about filling it out every day and setting goals that help move you towards what you want to accomplish – increased productivity and reaching your goals (aka being more effective!).

 I recommend grabbing the journal, give it a shot for 90 days and then do your own “self journal review” – really, sit down for 10-15 minutes and write down what worked well for you, what didn’t, and then decide if it’s a shortfall of the journal, or yourself.
-Then you can make the choice to continue using it or to maybe try something else.
+Then you can make the choice to continue using it or to maybe try something else for your daily planning and weekly agendas.